 Everything in your first six months at work screams of honeymoon.
 A new role, new tasks, mingling with more senior colleagues, traveling, trainings, coupled with the first steps towards financial independence, all create the perfect environment for excitement.
+It feels like you found a dream job.
 Life after study cannot be more perfect.

 Unfortunately, fast forward six months later – and things might not be as bright as originally planned.
 With the feeling of novelty fading off and the combination of reality and routine sinking in, you are likely to suddenly experience a midlife crisis.
 According to psychologists, many professionals in their 20s or early 30s experience what is called a “quarter-life” crisis.
 If you combine the high expectations of a Millennial with the nonstop stress and high standards felt at work, it is hardly surprising that many young professionals doubt whether they have made a terrible mistake.
+Or even worse – they start suffering from the imposter syndrome.
 They start experiencing stress and anxiety at work, and feel at loss on how to cope – and how to perhaps change their career.

 If you feel that you are in a quarter life crisis, lacking confidence about your career choices and experiencing unusual stress levels, there are 5 tips that can help you re-focus on the positive of your choice and resolve the crisis.